The Art of Letting go

 As the radicals and anarchists, the liberals and freedom fighters began to philosophise about life and its loves, the confusion for many lies in the rational of it all.
 For instance, does it really make sense to excuse ourselves, or to limit the freedom for self-expression; for exhibiting mere natural behaviours?
 I mean, if folk want to get offended, that’s their problem, right?

-In this muddle of inter-cultural, personal, and eccentric behaviours, we can’t, by any means, control what fancies folk might perceive to find annoying.
-But manners appear to be less about the perceptions of the afflicted and more about the righteous and careful consideration in which we choose to move about and respond to in this world.
+In this muddle of inter-cultural, personal, and eccentric behaviours, we can’t by any means control what fancies folk might perceive to find annoying.
+But manners appear to be less about the perceptions of the afflicted and more about the righteous and careful consideration in which we choose to move about and respond in this world.
 When we hear an unwelcome noise, or are ruffled up the wrong way, there is nothing quite like the sounds of a sincere apology, to help clear the tension in the air.
 Words and sounds quite literally carry energy, with the rarefaction and compression of air molecules emanating first through a mechanical vibration.
 When we speak, energy is departing the vocal chords of one person and headed straight for the eardrums of another!
-In this way sound is a process of energy transfer, and the absorption of this energy into something or someone else.
+In this way sound is a process of energy transfer and the absorption of this energy into something or someone else.

 The aristocracy didn’t just make a point of speaking to each other nicely, they also had a thing called finishing school.
 They determined that how we carry ourselves and the development of a gentile character, would be a pretty darn important asset to cultivate in life.
 Just ask a magician whether words carry power and you will soon find out.
 Sounds can certainly invoke feelings in the recipient, and in turn sounds are released in accordance to the feelings of the originator.
 So is it possible that the energies of our emotions are being carried with these words too?

 From the way that we speak to each other, to the utterances that make up the mudra of our personal being, how we hold ourselves determines the energies that emanate.
-Manners are a form of awareness and respect, they are the all-encompassing expression of ‘seeing God in everything and everyone’, to take that ultimate reverence for the divine and to apply it to all others.
+Manners are a form of awareness and respect.
+They are the all-encompassing expression of ‘seeing God in everything and everyone’, to take that ultimate reverence for the divine and to apply it to all others.

 The Light and Sound Experience Part 2: - Light